El-Proyecto/lazzo-web-version/README.md

 ## Data & Supabase Guidelines
 - Respect **RLS** in queries; never bypass with admin keys in app.
+- Audit **RLS coverage** systematically; use integration tests to verify policies.
+- Never call Supabase directly from presentation layer; use repository pattern.
 - Select **only** columns required by the entity/use case.
 - Use indexes: e.g., `order('created_at', ascending: false).limit(1)` on indexed columns.
 - Storage paths convention: `/groupId/eventId/userId/uuid.jpg` with metadata (uploader, type, ts).